The following comprehensive list is comprised of on-going, regular, and visiting facilitators to Ashe House:

 With a concrete background and passionate interest in neuroscience, neurobiology and psychology, it was a natural progression to training in Sensorimotor Psychotherapy- a body centred psychotherapy grounded in somatic psychology and neuroscientific research.

-Anne is qualified as an Advanced Practitioner (Certified Sensorimotor Psychotherapist) by the Sensorimotor Psychotherapy Institute (SPI), Boulder, Colorado, and is the sole Organiser and representative in Ireland for all all adjunct Professional Trainings both in Traumatic Trauma and Developmental Trauma, offered by the Institute at Ashe House.
+Anne is qualified as an Advanced Practitioner (Certified Sensorimotor Psychotherapist) by the Sensorimotor Psychotherapy Institute (SPI), Boulder, Colorado, and is the sole Organiser and representative in Ireland for all adjunct Professional Trainings both in Traumatic Trauma and Developmental Trauma offered by the Institute at Ashe House.
 Sensorimotor Psychotherapy® draws from somatic therapies, neuroscience, attachment theory, and cognitive approaches, as well as from the Hakomi Method, all underpinned by Mindfulness.